 YOUR RECIPE FOR CONVECTION COOKING!

-Prepare a simple meat sauce, assemble your cheeses and some fresh herbs and your delicious lasagna will come together in no time.
-The lasagna can also be prepared without meat substituting sautéd vegetables such as mushrooms, peppers or eggplant for the meat layer.
+Once the zucchini and meat sauce are cooking, prepare the cheese and fresh herbs and your delicious lasagna will come together in no time.
 Overall preparation time is about 40 minutes and the baking time for the lasagna is also approximately 40 minutes.

 3 large zucchini, end trimmed, cut lengthwise into ¼” thick slices